JimTyrrell/ABCs/Week #001 - A/Affordances and Signifiers.md

    Pick a specific feature flow, hopefully, something you don't work on every day, and use the below spreadsheet to score it.
 [The Ten Heuristics Worksheet, make a copy to edit](https://docs.google.com/spreadsheets/d/1Gqoo_ORcSlXmj_EX_Xrih1BELiYv4HjqLaJlIhrxQ1U/edit?usp=sharing)
-   Be readying and excited to share this grading in our working session.
+   Be ready and excited to share this grading in our working session.

 ### The Insight
  - [The business value of design](https://www.mckinsey.com/business-functions/mckinsey-design/our-insights/the-business-value-of-design)